Prathamesh0903/Store-Rating/README.md

-# Store Rating System
+# ProductRating Pro - Professional Product Rating Platform

-A full-stack web application that allows users to find and rate stores.
-It features distinct roles for normal users, store owners, and system administrators, providing a comprehensive platform for managing and viewing store ratings.
+A modern, full-stack web application that provides a comprehensive platform for store discovery, rating, and management.
+Built with professional UI/UX design, it features distinct roles for normal users, store owners, and system administrators, offering an enterprise-grade solution for product rating and review management.

-This project is built with a Node.js/Express backend, a React frontend, and a MySQL database.
+This project is built with a Node.js/Express backend, a React frontend with Material-UI, and a MySQL database.

+## 🎨 Professional Design Features

+- **Modern Glassmorphism UI**: Beautiful backdrop blur effects and transparency
+- **Professional Color Scheme**: Modern indigo and pink gradients throughout
+- **Responsive Design**: Mobile-first approach with perfect scaling
+- **Smooth Animations**: Hover effects, transitions, and micro-interactions
+- **Professional Typography**: Inter font family with optimized weights
+- **Enterprise-Grade Styling**: Professional shadows, spacing, and visual hierarchy

 ## Table of Contents